statistikZH/leu/README.md

 ### Branching

 All new features should be developed in a feature branch that is branched off from the `main` branch.
 Each branch can then be linked to the respective issue on GitHub.
 Please do not merge feature branches into each other.
 Try to merge into the `main` branch as soon as possible.
 This way we can keep the `main` branch up to date and avoid having dependencies between feature branches.
+The feature branch should always be prefixed with the issue number (e.g. `48-dropdown`).